ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 The paths used by the data transfer components look like

 [remote or keyword]:/path/to/file.txt
-The [remote or keyword] part can be either the name of a specific remote, empty or "any".
-Empty and "any" amount to the same - running the standard logic of our system, working through remotes in priority order.
-Specifying the name of a remote will perform the given command only against it.
+The [remote or keyword] part can be either the name of a specific remote, "any", or empty.
+Empty and "any" amount to the same - running the standard logic of the system, working through remotes in priority order.
+Specifying the name of a remote performs the given command only against it.

 If an operation should be performed against a local file or directory, the first part, including the colon, should be removed.

 Examples:
-any:my/test/path.txt - a file in any of the available remotes :my/test/path.txt - shorthand for any:... s3test:some/test/path.txt - a file in storage called "s3test"
+any:mnt/test/path.txt - a file in any of the available remotes :mnt/test/path.txt - shorthand for any:[] s3test:some/test/path.txt - a file in storage called "s3test"
 another/test/path.txt - a local path